mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 But should you trust an LLM to make that judgment call?
 Empirically: no. 99% of the time, it is only doing this as the easy way out.
-Yes, every once in a while it will discover a legitimate reason, but has not properly accounted for `P(legitimate | attempted)` vs `P(attempted)`.
+Yes, every once in a while it will discover a legitimate reason, but has not properly weighted `P(legitimate | attempted)`.
 Most of the attempts will be as hacks, and it will be more than happy to follow through with an attempt if it truly is the "simplest way".